Agrocybe aegerita

 For cooks

 For cooks, Pioppino is a strong choice when you want a mushroom that can hold its own.
-Sautéing, sauces, risottos, pasta, roasting.
+Sautéing, pasta, risotto, braises — anything that benefits from a firm bite.

 For growers